ryot4/sidenote/README.md

     lrwxrwxrwx 1 ryot4 ryot4 31 Feb  9 19:03 .notes -> /home/ryot4/Documents/notes

 When `.notes` does not exist in the current working directory, sidenote searchs the directory hierarchy upward.
-Therefore you only need to run `init` at the top-level working directory.
+Therefore you only need to run `init` at the top directory.

     $ sidenote path            # Print the relative path to the .notes directory.
     .notes
     $ mkdir subdir; cd subdir
     $ sidenote path
-    ../.notes                  # Notes in the parent directory is used.
+    ../.notes                  # Notes in the parent directory are referenced.

 ### Editing notes